Simiine/CI-Project-1/README.md

 ## Validator Testing

 ### HTML
 All together two warnings and an error message were highlighted when all the pages were put into the HTML checker.
 The first warning highlighted that the section element with the hero image lacked a heading.
 This error was present on all pages.
-The solution I made for this was to.....
+The solution I made for this was to remove the section element from all the hero images just leaving the div.
 The error message highlighted that there was no space between an aria-label attribute in the footer.
 This error was also present on all pages.
 My solution to fix this was to simply add a space within the attribute.
 The second warning highlighted to consider using the h1 element as a top-level heading only.
-This warning was present in the product types page and the best practice page.
+This warning was present on the product types page and the best practice page.
 My solution here was to change the h1 element to h2.
+After making these changes I passed all the pages back through the HTML checker and no errors or warnings were returned.

 ![html checker warning picture](assets/images/html-checker.png)